Importance and Mission

 Human Library

 The ‘Human Library Project’ is an integral part of the knowledge management activities with primary objective to support PTTEP’s vision and knowledge transfer.
-The Company identified 10 areas of expertise within PTTEP and selected top executives and employees in each expertise area as Human Books for sharing their unique experiences, best practices and serve as a resource for creative problem-solving, allowing employees to freely consult with our executives and expert staff to brainstorm the best solutions to their challenges.
-The value created by the Human Library Project significantly contributes to the essential skills and competency development of PTTEP’s employees as well as strengthening knowledge exchange within company and excel the Company to become Learning Organization.
+The Company identified 17 areas of expertise within PTTEP and selected ‘experts’ from Management and staff as Human Books for sharing their unique experiences, best practices and serve as a resource for creative problem-solving, allowing employees to consult and receive guidelines or tips.
+The value created by the Human Library Project significantly contributes to the essential skills and competency development of PTTEP’s employees as well as strengthening knowledge exchange within company, in line with our goal of being a Learning Organization.
+The Human Library session is held in a small group informal setting, which allows participants to engage in in-depth discussion, ask questions and gain insights.

 6